entrepreneur-interet-general/solidata_backend/README.md

 part 2a/3 of the TADATA! sofware suite (ApiViz / Solidata / OpenScraper)

-A public service for managing, consolidating, and sharing data
+#### Building a public service for managing, consolidating, and sharing data

 -------